Debt Relief Canada – Discover government approved programs to get out of debt faster

 • Debt settlement: Negotiating with creditors to pay less than you owe, usually done through debt settlement companies.

 Each route comes with pros, cons and risks, depending on your financial situation.
-Choosing the right path can save you time and money.

 Do government debt relief programs exist?